Television in Morocco

+Morocco has nine domestic free-to-air channels, all directly or indirectly owned by the public national broadcaster SNRT.
+TVM was the only channel available in Morocco until the establishment of 2M in 1989 as a private terrestrial channel; however, it later became a mixed ownership channel as 70% of its capital was bought by the government.
+2M is by far the most watched channel in Morocco, as cited by 84% of TV viewers.
+Medi 1 TV (formerly Medi 1 Sat) was founded as a privately owned channel, although 50% of its shares were owned by companies from the public sector.
+The other seven channels are all government-owned.
+SNRT gradually nationalized the two remaining non-public channels in the 2020s.

-Television in Morocco.
-Terrestrial television viewing was estimated at 20% of total television households 2011.
+Terrestrial television viewing was estimated at 20% of total television households in 2011.
 IPTV is offered by Maroc Telecom.
 Digital terrestrial television is gradually spreading, with 41 national and foreign channels.
-The national broadcaster SNRT aimed to complete digital switchover by 2015.
+SNRT aimed to complete digital switchover by 2015.

-Morocco has nine domestic free-to-air channels: seven government-owned, one privately-owned, and one of mixed ownership.
-2M TV started out in 1989 as the first private terrestrial channel in Morocco, however it later became a mixed ownership channel as 70% of its capital was bought by the government.
-It is by far the most watched channel in Morocco, as cited by 84% of TV viewers.
-Medi 1 TV (formerly Medi 1 Sat) is a privately-owned channel, although 50% of its shares are owned by companies from the public sector.
-The other seven channels are all government-owned.

 beIN SPORTS is the most popular pay-TV bouquet in Morocco, accounting for around 65% of the local pay-TV market.